teodorlu/garden-kaocha-bb-starter/README.md

-# Clojure starter pack for Application.garden, Kaocha, Launchpad and Babashka
+# Clojure starter pack for Application.garden, Kaocha and Babashka

 This repository demonstrates a workflow for continuous delivery without pull requests or third-party CI solutions such as Github Workflows.